Lone Star Plastic Surgery: Dr. Sean Hill

 I completed my general surgery training in Illinois, and then completed my plastic surgery training at UT Southwestern, the most competitive program in the country.
 While training there, I worked with masters in all aspects of plastic surgery, but specifically facial rejuvenation, rhinoplasty, and breast surgery.
 Seeing these masters at work made me excited to learn their techniques and make them my own in my future practice.
 I sought out extra rotations in breast reconstruction and aesthetics with my mentor in Illinois, Dr. Glyn Jones, who is the author of the Bostwick Breast Surgery textbook.

-After graduating from this rigorous plastic surgery program with 12 years of graduate training, I decided to undertake one more fellowship, this time in craniofacial plastic surgery.
+After graduating from this rigorous plastic surgery program, I decided to undertake one more fellowship, this time in craniofacial plastic surgery.
 This year of training was focused on plastic surgery of the face, and I further refined my skills by working with masters of rhinoplasty.

 Why did you choose Frisco for the location of your practice?